 Christian Formation is a lifelong process that gives purpose and meaning to our lives as followers of Christ.
 It involves both the study of sacred texts and engagement with the practices that shape our daily lives.
 To that end, Grace offers many opportunities for adults – classes, workshops, retreats, symposiums, discussion groups, social activities and more.

 We are all on a personal spiritual journey that is enhanced by the companionship of others.
 Grace Church offers adults opportunities for learning that meet their individual needs while benefitting from the perspective of others.
-Sunday classes meet weekly from 9:30-10:30 AM!
+Classes will meet most Sundays until May 4, 2025.

-The class will meet on Sundays at 9:30 AM in the Parish Hall, beginning February 11.
+The Forum will meet on Sundays at 9:30 AM in the Parish Hall.
+Facilitator: Fr.
+Stuart Higginbotham

 The Parenting Group will meet in the conference room of the Grace Center.
 Facilitators: Callie & Kevin Flack